emilioMaddalena/MPCfit/buck/PWA-NN/README.md

 ## Folders

-:open_file_folder: MATLAB: PDF documents relevant to the project.
+:open_file_folder: MATLAB: Contains the dynamics of the buck converter, the exact MPC controller code (design, explicit form and sampling).
+Run `model.m` before running `main.m`.

-:open_file_folder: data: C code for the STM32L4 microcontroller.
-The projects were developed in the STM32 CUBE-IDE and CUBE-MX environments.
+:open_file_folder: data: Stores the MPC controller samples obtained with the MATLAB scripts and also the PWA-NN models obtained with the python scripts.

 :open_file_folder: python: OBS.
-The PWA-NN python code is built on top of qpth (https://locuslab.github.io/qpth/).
+Contains the PWA-NN python code, which reads the MPC samples and trains the PWA-NN.
+Example of usage `run_fit n_z`, where `n_z` is the size of the network (see associated, section IV).
+OBS: the PWA-NN is built on top of `qpth` ().

 ## MATLAB dependencies